imagej/imagej.github.io/_pages/TrakEM2_Scripting.md

 Notice that python (and jython) lets you use object instance methods as first-class functions, and constructors as well.
 This enables us to rewrite the "putAreas" function in a functional way, without using any temporary variables and without any if/else logic:

     def putAreas(arealist):
-      """ Take all areas of an AreaList and put them in the ROI Manager.""" def put(arealist):
+      ** Take all areas of an AreaList and put them in the ROI Manager.** def put(arealist):
       map(getRoiManager().addRoi,
           map(ShapeRoi,